OffchainLabs/genesis-file-generator/README.md

 Source code available at https://github.com/safe-global/safe-singleton-factory/blob/v1.0.43/source/deterministic-deployment-proxy.yul .

-This contract is a replica of Arachnid's Deterministic Deployment Proxy, that is deployed using a key controlled by the Safe team.
+This contract is a replica of Arachnid's Deterministic Deployment Proxy and is deployed using a key controlled by the Safe team.

-To deploy this contract, we need to act as the deployer address and deploy the creation bytecode.
+To deploy this contract, you need to act as the deployer address and deploy the creation bytecode.

 #### How to verify the creation bytecode and the target address